Story for

 Session 1: What is a Story?

 Discover the eight essential ingredients every successful story needs.
 We’ll look in detail at the first three building blocks: your protagonist, their desire and how to set up effective forces of antagonism from the outset of your story.
-Introduce the novel idea you’ll be working on to the group and tutor.
-For those starting the course without a set idea, we’ll do some practical ideas generation.
+Introduce the novel idea you’ll be working on and your protagonist to the group and tutor.
 Live group webchat with your tutor.

 Session 2: The Bones of Your Story